RakhithJK/Mailu-Mailu-wiki/Frequently-Asked-Questions.md

 Go into the Domain Panel, choose the Domain you want to enable DKIM for, click the first Icon on the left side, and click on the top right on the "Regenerate Keys" Button.
 It will generate the DKIM Entry for you.

-# I am running CoreOS and Freeposte.io does not seem to work properly
+# I am running CoreOS and mailu does not seem to work properly

-CoreOS does not come with the latest Docker API (written in october 2016), you can either select another operating system or upgrade to the ``alpha`` release that meets our requirements.
+Please check that your CoreOS is up to date. mailu requires a recent Docker API (>= 1.11).
+As of March 2017, CoreOS stable is provinding Docker API 1.24 and should be Ok.